Dimencia/DU-Orbital-Hud/README.md

 We've also just added a lua-commissions channel!
 Non-scripters can post requests here, and scripters can freelance those requests for pay (or not)

+We're also recruting for our in-game lua-focused org (with a bit of PVP focus on the side).
+Check the discord for details

 # Overview

 This is a general-purpose HUD for Dual Universe.
 It includes a wide array of features including: